AninditaBasu/writing-technically/docs/guide-setting-up-a-sphinx-site.md

 ## Publicise the site

-This part, I don't have any _gyan_ for.
-Use your best offices :)
+This part, I don't have any _gyan_ for except saying, use your best offices :)

 <img src="_static/s_1_600.jpg" alt="site logo" style="display: block; margin-left: auto; margin-right: auto; width:10%;">